How to run A Circle of Men

 2. Now take a few minutes to get everyone focused and present.
 There are a lot of ways to do this.

 Some circles simply start with a silent minute.
 Others might start with a little prayer or some thought provoking words.
 Some like to start with a short guided meditation.
-The idea is to get everybody's mind quiet and focused on being right here, right now.

 3. Next, go around the circle and ask each man the five check-in questions.